But this is the trend with anime on platforms like Twitter.

 This was announced over Twitter a couple of days ago.

-I published an article about it predicting the anime will receive backlash in January 2020 once it releases.
+I published an article about it predicting the

 The ironic thing is – it’s already going through a little backlash as we speak.

 You know what?
 Ive heard so many complain about this being a poor representation of women but you know what I see?
 Different women of all shapes, sizes, orientation and Ages being treated the same… Correct me if I am wrong but thats called “Equality” right? #IshuzokuReviewers pic.twitter.com/yqEzgynUiB

 — 🎶I’m not flawless, I’m a work in Progress🎶 (@Soul_Resonance) November 4, 2019